Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 - Returns: `{void}`

-The contract reallocates over `seatStagings`, which are associations of seats with reallocations. **tyg todo: should it be "reallocates payouts" or similar?** There must be at least two `seatStagings` in the array argument.
+The contract reallocates over `seatStagings`, which are associations of seats with new allocations to be used in reallocation.
+There must be at least two `seatStagings` in the array argument.

 The reallocation only succeeds if it:
 1 Conserves rights (the amounts specified have the same total value as the